Ruben Vardanyan (politician)

-Ruben Karlenovich Vardanyan (Ռուբեն Կառլենի Վարդանյան, Рубен Карленович Варданян; born 25 May 1968) is an Armenian and Artsakhi politician who served as the State Minister of Artsakh, an unrecognized state in the South Caucasus, from 4 November 2022 until 23 February 2023.
-Vardanyan continues to work in Artsakh following his dismissal from the post of State Minister.
+Ruben Karleni Vardanyan (Ռուբեն Կառլենի Վարդանյան, Рубен Карленович Варданян; born 25 May 1968) is a Russian and Armenian oligarch and a politician who served as the State Minister of the Republic of Artsakh (Nagorno-Karabakh), an unrecognized state in the South Caucasus, from 4 November 2022 until 23 February 2023.
+Vardanyan was close to Vladimir Putin and likely had influential access to him.
+Vardanyan continued his support and work in Artsakh following his dismissal from the post of State Minister in 2023.
+Vardanyan has engaged in efforts to promote economic and social advancement in Armenia and Republic of Artsakh, focusing on long-term development projects.

 Prior to his political career, Vardanyan was a businessman and philanthropist.
-He is the former chief executive officer and shareholder of the Troika Dialog investment bank.
+He is the former chief executive officer and shareholder of the Troika Dialog investment bank, which was the hearth of the Troika Laundromat.
+In 2021, his net worth was estimated by Forbes at $1 billion.

+In September 2023, following the Azerbaijani offensive in Nagorno-Karabakh and subsequent flight of Nagorno-Karabakh Armenians, Vardanyan was detained by Azerbaijani authorities in the Lachin corridor.
+A number of internationally renowned public figures and organizations have called for the release of Vardanyan along with other former de facto Nagorno-Karabakh officials, considering his detention to be politically motivated or in violation of international laws.

 Early life and education

-Ruben Vardanyan was born on 25 May 1968, in Yerevan, Armenia.
+Ruben Vardanyan was born on 25 May 1968, in Yerevan, Armenian SSR.
 In 1985 he graduated with honours from Yerevan School No. 35.
-In 1985, he enrolled in Moscow State University's Faculty of Economics, located in Russia.
+In 1985, he enrolled in Moscow State University's Faculty of Economics.
 After completing his first year, he did military service in Soviet Azerbaijan and Armenia.
 In 1992 he graduated with honours from the Faculty of Economics.

 Vardanyan was trained at Cassa di Risparmio di Torino Italian savings bank in Turin and completed a course on developing markets at Merrill Lynch in New York in 1992.
 Later, he completed short-term courses at INSEAD (Fontainebleau, France, 2000), Harvard Business School (2001, 2005, 2018), Yale University and Stanford GSB (2012, 2013).